USEPA/EPA_OMEGA_Model/doc/source/archalgo.rst

 Consumer Module
 ^^^^^^^
 The Consumer Module’s purpose is to estimate how light duty vehicle ownership and use respond to key vehicle characteristics within a given analysis context.
-An important part of the model is that it allows different endogenous consumer responses to EVs and ICEs.
 The module estimates total new sales volumes, the EV share of new vehicle demand, used vehicle market responses (including reregistration/scrappage), and the use of both new and used vehicles in the market measured using vehicle miles traveled (VMT).
+An important addition with the Consumer Module, on top of generally incorporating consumer response affects to total new vehicle sales, is that it allows different endogenous consumer responses to EVs and ICEs.

-Then, the Consumer and Producer Modules iterate to achieve convergence on the estimates of new vehicles produced and demanded.
-Once that convergence is achieved, the Consumer Module outputs total vehicle stock (new and used vehicles and their attributes) and use (VMT) to the Effects Module.
+The Consumer Module works in two phases.
+During the first phase, the Consumer Module and Producer Modules iterate to achieve convergence on the estimates of new vehicles produced and demanded.
+Once that convergence is achieved, the Consumer Module enters the second phase.
+In this phase, total vehicle stock (new and used vehicles and their attributes) and use (VMT) are estimated.

 **Inputs to the Consumer Module**
 The Consumer Module uses exogenous inputs from the analysis context, and endogenous inputs from the Producer Module.
 Exogenous inputs include fuel prices, on-road stock assumptions, and demographics, among others.
 Endogenous inputs include vehicle prices, average vehicle cost, and vehicle attributes, such as fuel consumption rate.
 The choice of vehicle attributes used in the Consumer Module is led by the method used to estimate the shares of vehicles demanded.
 The Consumer Module can handle other vehicle characteristics fed in from the Producer Module (PM), such as vehicle class, or EV range if those are needed in new sales or vehicle shares estimates.

 **Outputs of the Consumer Module**
-The Consumer Module produces two levels of outputs, interim outputs used in iteration with the Producer Module, and final outputs that are sent to the Effects Module.
-Interim outputs of the Consumer Module, including new vehicle sales and the share of EVs, are fed back to the Producer Module for iteration and convergence.
-Once that convergence is achieved, the Consumer Module estimates the final outputs that go th effects module, including new vehicle sales broken down by market class, the total stock, and VMT.
+The Consumer Module produces two categories of outputs, interim outputs during the first phase, and final outputs during the second phase.
+Interim outputs of the Consumer Module, including new vehicle sales and responsive market shares (explained in the following section), are fed back to the Producer Module for iteration and convergence.
+Once that convergence is achieved, the Consumer Module estimates the final outputs including new vehicle sales broken down by market class, the total stock, and VMT, which are sent to the Effects Module.

-Market Classes
+Market Class Definitions
 ------------------------
 The Consumer Module estimates new vehicle shares at an aggregate level, with vehicles separated into high level market classes.
-The choice of the set of market classes is tied to the model used to estimate the shares of new vehicles sold, and are dependant on the attributes available in the input data files.
-For example, vehicles can be identified by their fuel type (EV vs. ICE) and by their expected use (for example whether the vehicles are expected to primarily haul goods or tow, as a body-on-frame vehicle might, or whether they are expected to primarily be used for passenger transport, as a uni-body vehicle might.
+These market classes are the fundamental unit of analysis within the Consumer Module.
+The choice of market classes is tied to the model used to estimate the shares of new vehicles sold, and are dependant on the attributes available in the input data files.
+For example, vehicles can be identified by their fuel type (electric, gas, diesel, etc.), by their expected use (primarily for goods or passenger transport), or by their geographic description (urban vs. rural).
-Classes are nonresponsive or responsive and user can define what those are.
-Add examples of how you might add additional classes (urban v rural) What is seen within the demo inputs and demo user defined submodule - hauling/non-hauling/EV/ICE - nonresponsive, responsive These projected shares can remain unresponsive to policy, or may be estimated within the Consumer Module.
-Though the addition of the Consumer Module as a whole is significant update in OMEGA 2.0, the ability to model both EV and ICE vehicle demand and supply separately is a major part as well.
-Within the Consumer Module
-Stock and use have to be defined consistently with market classes User definaable built submodule is where market classes are determined - user can determine which classes are responsive and not responsive.
-In the demo, hauling.non-hauling are nonresponsive
-1-user definable submodules, here is example, define classes, and designate category is responsive/nonresponsive to account for things like x,y,z... market heterogeneity, etc.

-*  The share of light duty vehicles that are classified as hauling and nonhauling is constant.
-The shares of hauling and non-hauling vehicles comes from the projections published in the Annual Energy Outlook from the U.S. Energy Information Administration.
+Users can define market classes.
+In doing so, the user must ensure that all other inputs and user-defined submodules (for example, with respect to stock and use estimation) within the Consumer Module are defined consistently.
+The designation of market classes can be used to account for expected market heterogeneity in terms of purchasing behavior or use based on specific vehicle attributes.
+In addition, the user can categorize market classes as 'responsive', where the the share of total vehicles attributed to that market classes changes in response to user defined endogenous inputs (like relative costs), or 'nonresponsive', where the share of total vehicles attributed to that market class do not change with the policy being analyzed.

+Within the demo analysis, vehicles are separated into four market classes depending on whether they are EV or ICE, and whether they are for hauling (primarily meant for transporting goods or towing, as a body-on-frame vehicle would be expected to do) or non-hauling (primarily meant for passenger transportation, as a unibody vehicle might do).
+The hauling/non-hauling market class is defined as non-responsive.
+The share of vehicles defined as hauling or non-hauling, regardless of the fuel type, depends on analysis context inputs, and is unaffected by model results.
+The EV/ICE market class is defined as responsive, and the share of vehicles in that market class is estimated within the Consumer Module.

-New Vehicle Sales
+Phase 1: New Vehicle Sales
 ------------------------
+* The Consumer Module estimates both total new vehicle sales, as well as the demanded market shares of those new vehicles.
+Within that share estimation, the ability to model both EV and ICE vehicle demand and supply separately is a major part

+**Sales Volumes**
 *  The full cost pass through assumption
 *  Role of fuel consumption in the vehicle purchase decision

+**Sales Shares**
+* The Consumer Module allows the ability to model EV and ICE demand and supply separately.

 *  How the EV/ICE share is calculated
     * user defined submodule is where the logit curve is